rohit35109/nodetypescript-rationarium-task/README.md

 2. I have give passwords and db name into the .env file or docker file but in real time this has to come from a vault of more secure way.
 3. As this is not a production level app, i have created data folder that persists the data accross the system.
 In real time we would have database at seperate place and not inside a docker container.
 4. In terms of code quality, I have made sure that i showcase my typescript knowledge but in real time we can make this much better by adding enums, return type of a function and more to increase the readablity of the code and make use of tight coupling with typescript.
+5. Currently, i have not implemented watch properly that would make developer live easy.
+As of now everytime we change the code in app folder we have to restart the docker container which is not a good solution and can be configured to watch app folder to rerender code automatically when made any changes.